kaiosilveira/kaiosilveira/README.md

 My other recent working experiences include the Trainline, the leading train ticketing company in Europe, and Yellowcam, a startup based in São Paulo which provides monitoring features to urban areas.

 I take learning seriously and always try to document my progress in the form of repositories here in GitHub.
-Some of these repos demands a lot of effort to build, so I think they deserve a special spot in the "pinned" section below.
+Some of these repos demand a lot of effort to build and maintain, so I think they deserve a special spot in the "Pinned" section below.
 Make sure to check them out if you have some time! 😀

 <div>